-Here, you can set bootable media startup parameters in order to configure rescue media boot options for better compatibility with different hardware.
+Here, you can set Acronis bootable media startup parameters in order to configure the media boot options for better compatibility with different hardware.
 Several options are available (nousb, nomouse, noapic, etc.).
 These parameters are provided for advanced users.
-If you encounter any hardware compatibility problems while testing boot from the rescue media, it may be best to contact the product's support team.
+If you encounter any hardware compatibility problems while testing boot from the media, it may be best to contact the Support team.

-To add a startup parameter
+To add startup parameters

-- Enter a command into the Parameters field. - Having specified the startup parameters, click Next to continue.
+- 1. Enter a command into the Parameters field.
+You can type several commands, separated by spaces. - 2.
+Click Next to continue.